avinashpancham/hpo/README.rst

    $ python train.py

-6. The best model is stored in the directory :code:`trained_model` in the subdirectory with the corresponding experiment name.
+6. The best model is stored in the directory :code:`data/trained_models` in the subdirectory with the corresponding experiment name.
 The :code:`model.pkl` is your trained ML model that can be utilized to make predictions!